 Depending on your company, you may need to contact management, investor relations, communications, human resources (HR), legal, information security, information technology, and other experts.

-These experts will help you determine the scope and source of the data breach.
+These experts will help you determine the scope and source of the information leakage.
 They will also collect evidence and forensic data and outline the necessary steps for remediation.

 Lastly, you should consult a legal team to help you understand the federal, state, and local repercussions of a data breach.